 Clinical supervision for counsellors, psychotherapists and the helping professions

 I hold a certificate in clinical supervision and offer supervision to trainee, novice and experienced counsellors, psychotherapists, and helping professionals working with a similar field.
-Sessions will be based in my own private consulting room between Leicester and Market Harborough, just off the A6.
+Sessions will be based in my own private consulting room between Leicester city centre and Market Harborough.

 What makes good clinical supervision?